cboin1996/avddpg/README.md

 pip install -r requirements.txt
 ```

+Note: For simulations to render, you will need
+gym==0.21.0
+pyglet==1.5.23

 ***Note that on windows you will perform ```venv/Scripts/Activate``` instead of ```source venv/bin/activate```.

 ## Run the program